 Have you come across no knead bread before?
 It is a way to avoid the tedious and sometimes lengthy kneading step when you are making yeasted bread.
 Instead of kneading you leave the dough to rise for much longer than normal, and the gluten strands develop during this process instead of through the process of kneading.

 Combining this with baking the bread in the slow cooker or crockpot means the whole bread making process is pretty hands off!
+That’s why I love making slow cooker no knead bread, it is great when you are short on time.

 Preparation the day before